hitoshi-watase/sercrod/docs/reference/directives/textContent.md

 - Once the source attribute is chosen:

-  - Nablla reads its value as an expression string.
+  - Sercrod reads its value as an expression string.
   - If a bundler-specific `normalizeTpl` hook is available, it normalizes the expression string.
   - It evaluates the expression with `eval_expr(expr, scope, { el: node, mode: "textContent" })` for `*textContent`, or with a corresponding mode for `n-textContent`.
   - The raw evaluation result `v` is mapped to a “raw text” value: